-You can edit the mobile side by clicking the phone icon in the top right corner when editing your site:
+You can edit the mobile site by clicking the phone icon in the top right corner when editing your site:

 While most of your content should transfer and look good on the mobile side, any dynamic page elements may not.

-For example, the homepage on our test website has a fancy little dynamic scrolling timeline that automatically fades into view when a user is scrolling down the page:
+For example, the homepage on our test website has a fancy little dynamic scrolling timeline that automatically follows the view when a user is scrolling down the page: